Multistakeholder Pledges for the Global Refugee Forum 2023

 - Additional, quantifiable, and needs-driven

-- Jointly developed, in a whole-of-society spirit
+- Jointly developed as multi-stakeholder pledges, in a whole-of-society spirit

 - Pre-matched to support inclusive policies